zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-config-common.md

 * **routes.gatewayUrl** (_XML_ Path: `/instance/metadata/apiml.routes.${route-prefix}.gatewayUrl`)

-    specifies the portion of the gateway URL which is replaced by the serviceUrl path part.
+    specifies the portion of the gateway URL which is replaced by the `serviceUrl` path part.

 * **routes.serviceUrl** (_XML_ Path: `/instance/metadata/apiml.routes.${route-prefix}.serviceUrl`)

-   specifies the portion of the service instance URL path which replaces the `gatewayUrl`<font color="red"> This definition should be clarified.</font>
+   specifies the portion of the service instance URL path which replaces the `gatewayUrl`.<font color="red"> This definition should be clarified.
+Perhaps an example that shows the relationship between the gatewayUrl and serviceUrl should be added here.</font>

 **Note:** The routes configuration used for a direct REST call to register a service must also contain a prefix before the `gatewayUrl` and `serviceUrl`.
 This prefix is used to differentiate the routes.
 It is automatically calculated by the API ML enabler.
 This prefix must by provided manually when _XML_ configuration is used.